kamilczerw/projects/kamhome/src/network/index.md

 # <i class="fa-solid fa-network-wired"></i> Network

-Let's start with the network, because it's the foundation for ther rest of what we are going to do.
+Let's start with the network, because it's the foundation for our kubernetes setup.
+It's better to decide how we our network to be constructed before we start configuring Kubernetes.

 > ℹ️ **Note**
 >
 > You can skip this whole chapter if you just want to play with Kubernetes.
 It is ok to run your cluster on the same network as other devices.
+You might not even need to be able to access it from other devices on your LAN.

 ## Prerequirements